.

 |

-This extract from a Chinese regulation stipulates that the amount of the fine for non-compliance with the Advertising Law ranges from CNY 200,000 to CNY 1 million.
-Also subject to negotiation, the final amount is decided by officers according to each case particularity.
+This excerpt from a Chinese regulation states that the fine for violating the Advertising Law ranges from CNY 200,000 to CNY 1 million.
+The final amount is also subject to negotiation and will be determined by officials according to the specifics of each case.

-Case: in 2018, a pastry shop in Shanghai
+Case study: a cake (pastry) shop in Shanghai

-Having resorted to the use of superlatives and the mention "unique" in its customer menu, the company was notified by the authorities of violating the Advertising Law.
-The practice was qualified and fined as misleading advertising.
+After using superlatives and the term "unique" in its customer menu, the company was notified by the authorities that it had violated the Advertising Law.
+The practice was classified as misleading advertising and a fine was imposed.

 |